-Trust is the basis for every successful relationship and it is foundational in terms of having highly motivated, happy, and productive teams.
+Team trust is the basis for every successful team, and it is foundational in terms of having highly motivated, happy, and productive teams.
 We all know that trust needs to be earned.

 Here are the top 10 indicators that your team may not fully trust you yet, and what you can do to address that: